What is Sleep Apnea? – Topeka, KS

 Team member covering insurance coverage for sleep apnea treatment

-Sleep apnea therapy is actually billed through medical insurance, and most plans do offer some form of full or partial coverage for both CPAP machines and oral appliances.
+Short answer: no, dental insurance does not typically cover sleep apnea treatment.
+This type of care is actually billed through medical insurance, and most plans do offer some form of full or partial coverage for both CPAP machines and oral appliances.
 At Sleep Solutions by Michel Dental, our knowledgeable team can help you navigate your personal benefits and maximize deserved reimbursements so that affording the ideal sleep apnea treatment is stress-free.

 Start Working Towards Better Sleep!